Kamyab-MT/Kamyab-MT/README.md

 <img src="https://img.shields.io/github/stars/Kamyab-MT">

-Game Developer | Web Designer and ML enthusiastic with a Never-ending Passion to Try and Learn new things<br>
+Game Developer with a Never-ending Passion to Try and Learn new things<br>